Bulk asset delete operations

 - Provide the group with a description so its purpose is known.

 - If necessary, specify what users will have access to the group.

 When you save your asset group, the Security Console will automatically display the “Asset Groups” table.
-Click your asset group on this screen to open it.
+You can click your asset group on this screen to open it.

 Asset filtering is particularly useful when you need to remove inactive assets.
-Use the “last scan date” filter to create a group of assets that have not been scanned for a time period that you specify, and target them for deletion.
+To create a group of assets that have not been scanned for a time period that you specify and target them for deletion, use the